ttag-org/ttag/gitbook/quick-start.md

     "plugins": [
         ["c-3po",
             {
-               "resolve": { "locale": "uk" },
+               "resolve": { "translations": "uk.po" },
-               "locales": { "uk": "uk.po"},
             }
         ]
     ]
 }
 ```

-We added resolve and locales attribute to specify which locale must be resolved and which .po file is appropriate to locale.
+We added resolve.translations property to specify where to get .po file with translations.

 Let's also add new command in scripts section